Easy Kelp Noodle Salad with Peanut Sauce

 Kelp noodles are becoming increasingly popular in healthy food and whole foods recipes because they are:

-gluten free and grain free
+• naturally gluten free and grain free

 When paired with fresh vegetables, they create a nutrient-dense meal that is both light and satisfying.

-Kelp Noodle Salad FAQs
+Easy Kelp Noodle Salad with Peanut Sauce FAQs

 Are kelp noodles healthy?